 Why do bison leave the park?

-Bison migrate to lower elevations in search of food during winter, just like bighorn sheep, elk, mule deer, pronghorn, and many other animals.
+Bison migrate to lower elevations where food is more available (less snow) just like bighorn sheep, elk, mule deer, pronghorn, and many other animals.
 They return to the park’s higher elevation grasslands to feed during summer.

 Why do states treat bison differently than other wildlife when they leave the park?

 Bison are not allowed to move freely outside Yellowstone due to fears they might transmit brucellosis to cattle (see below for more info), and out of concerns about competition with cattle for grass, human safety, and property damage.
 Elk are also infected with brucellosis, but their movements outside the park are not restricted.
 State governments control the management of wildlife outside Yellowstone (unless a species is federally listed as threatened or endangered).